 Designated Lead Teacher for Looked After Children (LAC): Miss K Wheeler: firstname.lastname@example.org

 4. Examination Outcomes

-- 27% of our students achieved a grade 5 or above in English and mathematics.
+Percentage of students who have achieved Grade 5 or above in English and Maths

-- 45% of our students achieved a grade 4 or above in English and mathematics.
+Percentage of students who have achieved a Grade 4 or above in English and Maths

 13. The SEND Policy and SEND Information Report

 18. Trustees’ information and duties

 21. Ethos and values

 Bournville is an academy with a proud history and distinct tradition.
 Before Bournville became a comprehensive school in the 1970s it was previously two sibling grammar schools: Bournville Girls Grammar School and Bournville Grammar-Technical School For Boys, previously known as Bournville Boys Technical School.
 The technical school for boys, the city’s first technical school, opened in October 1955.
 The pioneering technical school later combined with the girls’ grammar school on the same site.
 The boys’ school was organised along ‘Public School’ lines with four houses—Belmont, Griffin, Manor and Woodlands.